 4. Census of Population or National Household Survey

 Researchers must specify the population and reference period from the ICCS and/or CCSS that they intend to merge with the Census of Population/National Household Survey.
 Additionally, in the Methodology section of the proposal, researchers must provide details about their proposed approach for developing calibrated weights for the identified cohort (see CJRD User Guide for more details on calibrated weights and why they are required).
-CCJCSS is currently in the process of developing programs to assist researchers in the creation of calibrated weights for individual projects.
-However, in the meantime, researchers may need to wait for these programs to become available or calculate their own weights.
+CCJCSS is developing calibrated weights for the Integrated Criminal Court Survey (ICCS) starting from 2016/2017 to the most recent year available.
+However, in the meantime, researchers may need to wait for these weights to become available or calculate their own weights.
+Assistance in the development of calibrated weights for specific subsets or other core datasets may be available on request.